 Huub Schilte and Jacqueline Portielje collaborate since 1997 under the name Schilte & Portielje. „We prefer to work in absence of a preset theme or subject.
-We chose fragments of images from our own digital library, and then proceed independently to determine how the chosen fragment could fit into the concept of the new work.
+We make choices from our self produced digital image fragments, and then proceed independently to determine how the chosen fragment could fit into the concept of the new work.
 Frequently, we exchange the works so that one continues where the other stopped.”

 Sometimes their work reminds the viewer of the sought-after Carte de Visite images, in fashion during the second half of the 19th century.
 However, the subjects of Schilte & Portielje are extremely timely.
 Their forms and design with historical patterns – like the consistent use of black-and-white photography reference analog role models.
 But the photographers use a well developed digital collage technique to achieve their trademark figurine, very much anchored in the present. „Most importantly, we look at our work settled somewhere between photography and painting.
 We love contrast between computer techniques and the slightly nostalgic charm of black-and white photography that enables us to increase the distance between art and reality.”
 The presentation of their work also resembles the classical medium of photography.
 By framing their work in historical fashion and protecting the surface with shellac they give their prints the aura of uniqueness, strongly resembling paintings.